10XGenomics/enclone/README.md

 ### How to download and install `enclone`

-1. Decide if you want to install `enclone` on Linux, Mac or Windows computer.
+1. Decide if you want to install `enclone` on a Linux or Mac computer.
+Please let us know if availability on other platforms is important to you.

 2. Decide if you want the absolute latest version, or the most fully tested version.